smyrman/subx/README.md

 ## Fundamentals

-This library revolve around only three main concepts:
+This library revolve around three main concepts:

-1: A "check" or `CheckFunc`, is a function that gets passed a value initializer function and returns a _well formatted_ error if the returned value does not pass the check:
+1: A "check" or `CheckFunc`, is a function that takes a value initializer function and returns a _well formatted_ error if the initialized value does not pass the check:

 ```go
 type CheckFunc[T any] func(func() T) error
 ```

-2: A "value initializer" or `func () T` is any function that return a single parameter of any type.
-The type`T` must match the type of the check it's being used with.
-A value initializer must also accept being called multiple times as it can be passed to multiple checks.
+2: A "value initializer" or `func () T`, is any function that return a single parameter.
+Because the same value function can be passed to multiple checks, it is expected to return a stable result.

-3: Finally, the generic `Test` function converts a value initializer and check of the same type into a regular Go test function that can be passed to a `t.Run` entry.
+3: Finally, the generic `Test[T]` function converts a value initializer and a compatible check into a test function that can be passed to `t.Run`.
 Note that thanks to the generic design's _type constraints_, this is a type-safe operation.
 Thanks to the _type inference_ system, the code is still easy to read.

 Examples: